All Episodes

 The garden club had thousands of school buses taking attendees to various houses.

-Anyway, okay, Washington Times, Obama threatened to shoot down Israeli warplanes.
+Man, anyway, okay, Washington Times, Obama threatened to shoot down Israeli warplanes.

-President Obama threatened last year, according to Middle Eastern News Outlet Sunday, to use the U.S. military to shoot down Israeli fighter jets if they attempted to destroy Iranian nuclear facilities.
+President Obama threatened last year, according to Middle Eastern news outlets Sunday, to use the U.S. military to shoot down Israeli fighter jets if they attempted to destroy Iranian nuclear facilities that reports the regime denounced later as flatly untrue.

-Obama's threat reportedly deterred Netanyahu from dispatching warplanes into Iran after Israel discovered the U.S. had entered into secret talks with Tehran, and that the two countries had signed an agreement, according to Kuwaiti newspaper Al-Jarida.
+Obama's threat reportedly deterred Netanyahu from dispatching warplanes into Iran after Israel discovered the U.S. had entered into secret talks with Tehran and that the two countries had signed an agreement, according to Kuwaiti newspaper Al-Jarida.

 Important to note that this original story came from a Kuwaiti newspaper, not an Israeli outfit.